christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Islamic tradition holds that Jesus (Isa) was a prophet born of the virgin Maryam, who did not die but was raised to heaven.
 "Maryam" is not a Jewish woman.
 It is a title for the Mari, the Scythian "Mother Goddess" worshipped by the Anatolian Celts.
 Amyntas, as the son of the Celtic princess Adobogiona, was literally the "Son of the Mari."
 His "ascension" refers to his assumption of the "Hidden Lord" (Amen) kingship after a period of conflict.

 Amyntas's mother Adobogiona was a "Jewish Queen" and the "Celtic Goddess-Queen" at the same time, proving Jew: Iudii -> Ioudaioi -> Jew.
-The Iudii, were originally Scythian-Celtic priests from Galatia who later became "Jews" under Alexandrian syncretism.
+The Iudii were originally Scythian-Celtic priests from Galatia who later became "Jews" under Alexandrian syncretism.

-Amyntas ruled an empire that stretched from modern-day Turkey through India, but likely further (his reign coicides with the "Yellow Emperor" Zhao of Han, an archetype that he fits perfectly with).
-His palace at Isauria refers to Isis (also known as Isa or Aset) who was the mother of Horus (Cleopatra identified herself with the Greco-Egyptian goddess Isis). -Ura is a city suffix so this makes "Isaura" the "City of the Mother Goddess", whose son was the god-king.
-So, her son would have been Isa, son of Isis.
-The son of Isis in mythology was Horus, and that is why Caesarion's iconography has a Horus falcon on it.
+Amyntas ruled an empire that stretched from modern-day Turkey through India, but likely further as his reign coicides with the "Yellow Emperor" Zhao of Han, an archetype that he fits perfectly with.
+He was likely also king Gondopharnes who ruled (c.
+19-46 AD) what is now Afghanistan/Pakistan.
+Gondo-pharnes: Gondo, from Sanskrit Ganda meaning "hero" or "warrior" and Pharnes is identical to Pharnaces - the Pontic/Bosporan royal title meaning "Victorious Pharaoh".
+Gondopharnes = "The Heroic Victorious Pharaoh" - the exact Eastern equivalent of "Amyntas Nikator".

+His palace at Isauria refers to Isis (also known as Isa or Aset) who was the mother of Horus (Cleopatra identified herself with the Greco-Egyptian goddess Isis and in Egyptian mythology the son of Isis was Horus), and Jesus is called Isa in the Quran. -Ura is a city suffix so this makes "Isaura" (Isa-Ura) literally "Jesus City".

+Galatia = Galilee: The names are linguistically identical.
+"Galatia" is the Greek form of "Galilee."
+His kingdom was the biblical "Galilee."

-If Amyntas Nikator aka Amyntas of Galatia was Asander aka Julius Caesar's son then Asander aka Julius Caesar was also Brogitarix, king of Galatia (Full name: Brogitaris (Brigatos) van (de) Celtes Trocmii:"Bogo-" is related to the Proto-Celtic word "bog-", which means "god" or "divine". "-diatarus" could be connected to the Latin word
+If Amyntas Nikator aka Amyntas of Galatia was Asander aka Julius Caesar's son or grandson then Asander aka Julius Caesar or his son Emperor Tiberius Julius Caesar Augustus aka Tiberius Julius Aspurgus, king of Bosphorus, was also Brogitarix, king of Galatia (Full name: Brogitaris (Brigatos) van (de) Celtes Trocmii:"Bogo-" is related to the Proto-Celtic word "bog-", which means "god" or "divine". "-diatarus" could be connected to the Latin word